Mar102/kickstarter-analysis/README.md

 Additionally, campaigns are most succesful with a goal amount of under $5,000, which means Louise should revise her pledge goal given that her current plan is to set it to almost as twice as much.

-Data limitations: Louise's data did not provide much data for camapigns over $15,000.
+Data limitations & Additional Analysis: Louise's data did not provide much data for camapigns over $15,000.
 If we had to analyze the higher end of pledges, having this limitation would have likely skewed our observations.
+To look more closely into successful plays, we would need to contruct an additional chart with the measurs of central tendency and varience to further confirm our observations.

 Figure 1
 ![Timeline](/Outcomes%20Based%20on%20Launch%20Date.PNG)